diffthanatad/WaterBeats/README.md

 # Base Station

 The full base station functionality for our scalable IoT smart farming solution.
+It works standalone via command-line, but is even better with the Main Hub to aggregate, display, and control devices, data and rules!
 Just connect your sensors and actuators, then add smart rules to automatically manage your devices.
 That's it!

 Runs on a personal computer, dedicated hardware, or even a Raspberry Pi.